-Common Questions You May Have
+Questions You May Have for Your Employees' Rights Lawyer

 Will I be charged for a consultation with Filippatos PLLC?

 No – the firm will not charge you for reaching out and consulting with us about your legal matter.
+We have a full breakdown of our pricing structure for you to explore.

 I can’t afford to pay an attorney by the hour – how will I afford to hire Filippatos PLLC to handle my case?

-We appreciate that our clients often reach out at a time of financial difficulty.
-Fortunately, since we handle almost all our cases on a contingency basis, a client will normally not have to pay any legal fees out-of-pocket.
+Fortunately, we handle almost all our cases on a contingency basis.
+Essentially, a client will typically not have to pay any legal fees out-of-pocket.
 Instead, our clients agree that the firm will receive a certain percentage of any monetary recovery we are able to achieve.

 Will my decision to bring claims become a matter of public record?

-Generally no – we are able to confidentially resolve most of the matters we handle before having to file a case in court, meaning the claims never become a matter of public record.
+Generally, no. We are able to confidentially resolve most of the matters we handle before having to file a case in court, meaning the claims never become a matter of public record.
 While some cases ultimately must be filed in court, we will exercise the utmost discretion and work diligently to ensure that our clients’ interests and concerns are addressed.

 Will I have to appear or testify in court if I decide to bring claims?

-Most likely no – only a very small fraction of employment and civil rights cases go to trial; most are resolved before they reach the trial stage.
+Most likely, no. Only a very small fraction of employment and civil rights cases go to trial; most are resolved before they reach the trial stage.
 Only in exceptional circumstances will a client ever need to appear in court or testify before trial.

 Can I bring claims against my employer even if I still work for them?